AndyCYao/personal_webpage/content/courses/cmpt307.md

 the game goes in rounds.

 Each round, the moves are:
-1. All single man propose, they propose to the woman on the top of their list who they have not proposed before.
+1. All single man,  proposes, they propose to the woman on the top of their list who they have not proposed before. the men who have paired off or have proposed to everyone does not participate.

-2. If a woman is not engaged, then she says yes. otherwise, she compares who she's with with the new proposer, and pairs off with the man who's higher on her list.
+2. a.
+If a woman is not engaged, then she says yes.

+2. b. otherwise, she compares who she's with with the new proposer, and pairs off with the man who's higher on her list.

+2. c. otherwise, she rejects man.

-the game repeats in rounds, until there is no more single man (ie everyone is paired off)
+the game repeats in rounds, until there is no more single man (ie everyone is paired off) returns S stable matches.

 ### G.S deferred acceptance algorithm
 The algorithm claims the above game always produces a stable matching